 The Parity Bond Reserve Account of the Parity Bond Fund secures all Parity Bonds, including the Bonds.
 The Bond Ordinance provides that the County will pay into and maintain in the Parity Bond Reserve Account an amount that will be at least equal to the maximum debt service on the Parity Bonds in any calendar year (as further defined in the Bond Ordinance, the "Reserve Requirement").
 The County may substitute Qualified Insurance or a Qualified Letter of Credit for amounts required to be paid into or maintained in the Parity Bond Reserve Account.
-As of October 1, 2015, the balance of cash and investments in the Parity Bond Reserve Account was \$167,790,312, which fully satisfied the Reserve Requirement.
-Following the issuance of the Bonds, the Reserve Requirement will be reduced to \$164,713,825 and the excess amount in the Parity Bond Reserve Account will be contributed to the Construction Fund.
-See "Use of Proceeds-Sources and Uses of Funds."
+As of November 30, 2015, the balance of cash and investments in the Parity Bond Reserve Account was \$164,713,825, which fully satisfied the Reserve Requirement.
+Following the issuance of the Bonds, the Reserve Requirement will be reduced by \$1,285,719 and the excess amount in the Parity Bond Reserve Account will be applied to the Refunding Plan.

-In connection with the prior issuance of Parity Bonds, the County obtained debt service reserve surety bonds in the amount of \$29,581,039, which, at the time, satisfied the criteria for "Qualified Insurance" under the applicable bond ordinances (the "Surety Bonds").
+In connection with the prior issuance of Parity Bonds, the County obtained debt service reserve surety bonds in the amount of \$29,581,039 which, at the time, satisfied the criteria for "Qualified Insurance" under the applicable bond ordinances (the "Surety Bonds").
 To satisfy the criteria of Qualified Insurance under the applicable bond ordinances, the surety provider must be rated in one of the two highest rating categories by Moody's, Standard & Poor's, and any other rating agency then maintaining a rating on the Parity Bonds.
 Due to downgrades of the surety providers by Moody's, the Surety Bonds no longer satisfy the definition for Qualified Insurance, and the County made cash deposits to fully meet the Reserve Requirement.
-When the 2006

-(Second Series) Bonds, 2007 Bonds, 2008 Bonds, and 2009 Bonds are no longer outstanding, the ratings criteria for Qualified Insurance will be based solely on the surety provider's rating at the time of issuance of the Qualified Insurance.
+When the 2006 (Second Series) Bonds, 2007 Bonds, 2008 Bonds, and 2009 Bonds are no longer outstanding, the ratings criteria for Qualified Insurance will be based solely on the surety provider's rating at the time of issuance of the Qualified Insurance.
 Upon this occurrence, or if the surety providers are again rated in one of the two highest rating categories, any outstanding Surety Bonds would once again satisfy the criteria for Qualified Insurance.
 Outstanding Surety Bonds that may satisfy these criteria in the future currently include \$24,570,766 from Assured Guaranty (previously Financial Security Assurance Inc.) and \$5,010,273 from National Public Finance Guaranty Corporation (previously Financial Guaranty Insurance Company).
 See Appendix A-Summary of Bond Ordinance.

-In the event of a withdrawal from the Parity Bond Reserve Account to pay debt service on the Parity Bonds, any deficiency created in the Parity Bond Reserve Account by reason of such withdrawal is required to be made up from Revenue of the System that is available in accordance with the order of priority described below in "Flow of Funds."
+In the event of a withdrawal from the Parity Bond Reserve Account to pay debt service on the Parity Bonds, any deficiency created in the Parity Bond Reserve Account by reason of such withdrawal is required to be made up from Revenue of the System that is available in accordance with the order of priority described above in "Flow of Funds."